Timeline of the 2019–2020 Hong Kong protests (August 2019): 25 August Police Relatives Connection protest

 At the same time as the protests in Tsuen Wan, the Police Relatives Connection, a group claiming to represent relatives of members of the police force, staged a march from Edinburgh Square in Central to the Chief Executive's Office in Admiralty to give a letter outlining their own version of the "five demands".
 Their demands were for Lam to respond to public demands, senior police commanders to plan operations to minimise clashes, establish a platform for dialogue between the force and the public, for officers to remain disciplined, and to create an independent inquiry into police misconduct (a key demand of the protests).
 However, due to a lack of response, they submitted their letter at police headquarters in Wan Chai, where they also expressed appreciation for officers' efforts to preserve order, recited the force's passing out oath, and criticised police brutality.
 Organisers claimed that 400 people marched, while police counted 270.
 They said that the police were drawn into a political problem and admitted some police officers lost control of their emotions while performing their duties.

 28 August aviation industry rally

 As of 28 August 20 aviation staff professionals had been sacked or had resigned after Beijing exerted pressure on companies to crack down on the anti-government movement.
-Demonstrators gathered in Edinburgh Place, Central around 4 pm to support Rebecca Sy On-na, a 17-years employee of Cathay Dragon and chairwoman of the 2,000-member Dragon Airlines Flight Attendants Association over her Facebook posts and to protest against the airline's alleged political persecution and white terror towards employees linked to the protest movement.
+Demonstrators gathered in Edinburgh Place, Central around 4 pm to support Rebecca Sy On-na, a 17-years employee of Cathay Dragon and chairwoman of the 2,000-member Dragon Airlines Flight Attendants Association over her Facebook posts and to protest against the airline's alleged political persecution and what they called 'white terror' towards employees linked to the protest movement.
 The protesters later marched to Pacific Place, a luxury shopping centre that houses the headquarters of Swire Pacific, the majority shareholder in Cathay Pacific Airways.
-The rally was organised by Hong Kong Confederation of Trade Unions, which stated around 2000 attended, while Police stated 730 attended.
+The rally was organised by Hong Kong Confederation of Trade Unions.
+Police estimated that 730 people took part in the protest.